adnjoo/lvl-up/README.md

-# LVLUP - Gamified To-Do App
+# LVLUP - Your Focus Companion

-LVLUP is a **Solo Leveling-inspired to-do app** designed specifically for **ADHD and neurodivergent users**.
-Complete tasks, gain XP, and level up your character as you progress!
+LVLUP is a **Focus Companion** designed for **ADHD and neurodivergent users**.
+Complete tasks, gain XP, and level up your character as you progress – with **AI-assisted productivity** built in.

 <img src='./expo/assets/screen-20250310.jpg' width='200' >